MontaServices/AzureDevOpsWikiToDocFx/overview.md

 This project contains a modified version of the default DocFX template to get everything to work.

-To use your own docfx template, copy the template files in this repository to adirectory named ".docfx_template" in your wiki repository.
+To use your own docfx template, copy the template files in this repository to a directory named ".docfx_template" in your wiki repository.
 Then modify the template to your needs.

 # Hiding content